Departments use Departmental Requisitions to request that Purchasing Services initiate purchases of goods and services.

-Equipment Requiring Support Utilities or Auxiliary Equipment (E.g., Autoclaves, Sterilizers) Facilities Operations--Director, Maintenance and Utilities Services; mail code 1150 Personal Services Contracts Dean, director, or principal administrative officer.
+Equipment Requiring Support Utilities or Auxiliary Equipment (E.g., Autoclaves, Sterilizers) Facilities Services, Operations--Director, Maintenance Services; mail code 1150 Personal Services Contracts Dean, director, or principal administrative officer.
 See also 70.50.
 Printing and Copying Services See 80.05.
 Radioactive Materials Nuclear Radiation Center--Radiation Safety Supervisor; mail code 1302.
 See SPPM 9.25.
 Research Databases Library Administrative Office--Assistant Library Director, Administration Carpeting, Floor Coverings, Furniture, Window Coverings

 (Except free-standing furniture pieces requiring minimal or minor assembly)

 (NOTE: Housing and Dining Services submits requests for such commodities with Department Requisitions to Purchasing Services.
-Housing and Dining Services purchases do not require approval by Facilities Operations.)
+Housing and Dining Services purchases do not require approval by Facilities Services, Operations.)

 Personal Services Contract

-Purchasing Services must obtain prior approval from the Department of Enterprise Services to award state-funded personal services contracts in excess of $10,000.
+Purchasing Services must obtain prior approval from the Washington Department of Enterprise Services to award state-funded personal services contracts in excess of $10,000.
 See 70.50.

 Purchasing Services verifies that all proposed purchases are appropriate and in accordance with WSU and state of Washington policies.
 See 70.03 for general guidelines regarding allowability.